BreadchainCoop/eigenlayer-bls-local/README.md

-# Opacity Local
+# BLS Local

-This repository contains the configuration and setup for running the Opacity AVS (Actively Validated Service) infrastructure using Docker Compose.
+This repository contains the configuration and setup for running the BLS AVS (Actively Validated Service) infrastructure using Docker Compose.

 ## Prerequisites